 The harder part will be actually creating the content.
 It’s important to first formulate a strategy and voice.
 As with any marketing for your business, you want your YouTube channel to have a consistent message.

-- Finally, optimize your keywords as you do with any search engine.
+Finally, optimize your keywords as you do with any search engine.
 Keep your titles and descriptions straightforward and relevant.
-Make it clear to YouTube exactly what your video is about and who you want to reach.
+If you are not sure how to make them catchy and at the same time include all the needed keywords, turn to professional writers.
+They will help you make it clear to YouTube exactly what your video is about and who you want to reach.

 5. Start Uploading!